kristinemlarson/gnssrefl/tests/learning/part0.md

 ([here is a helpful video covering this portion](https://www.youtube.com/watch?v=tdFi2OGIQwg))
 * cd to your desired working directory
 * create the following directories for gnssrefl: EXE, ORBITS and REFL_CODE [hint <code>mkdir</code> ]
-* set your gnssrefl [enviroment variables](https://en.wikipedia.org/wiki/Environment_variable), EXE, ORBITS and REFL_CODE to these respective paths
+* set your gnssrefl [environment variables](https://en.wikipedia.org/wiki/Environment_variable), EXE, ORBITS and REFL_CODE to these respective paths
   * hint: to check absolute path of a directory <code>pwd</code>
   * hint: to set environment variable in shell, <code>export VARNAME=path/to/directory</code>.
 [To set an environment variable everytime you open the shell](https://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables), use the same export command in the the appropriate initialization file for your shell).